• Skip to primary navigation

 Make sure you wash and dry your citrus before zesting it.
 The skin traps many dirt and microbes you wouldn’t want in your food.

-Kroeung (Lemongrass Paste)
+Kroeung or Kreung (Lemongrass Paste)

 If you can’t find fresh or dried lemongrass but find a spice paste called Kroeung, you’re in luck!
 This aromatic lemongrass paste can be used in any kind of savory application for lemongrass.